inspec/inspec/docs/resources.rst

 file -- DONE
 =====================================================
 Use the ``file`` InSpec resource to test all system file types, including files, directories, symbolic links, named pipes, sockets, character devices, block devices, and doors.

 Syntax -- DONE
 -----------------------------------------------------
-A ``file`` InSpec resource block declares the location of the file type to be tested, what type that file should be (if required), and then one (or more) matchers.
-For example:
+A ``file`` InSpec resource block declares the location of the file type to be tested, what type that file should be (if required), and then one (or more) matchers:

 .. code-block:: ruby